- The Company

 – Brock Nelson, President and CEO, Regions Hospital, St. Paul, MN, Regions Hospital Expansion, Meda Project of the Year (2009)

-“We’re proud of the wonderful experience we’ve had working with Kraus-Anderson to reach out into the local community and develop strong relationships with diverse partners.”
+“We’re proud of the wonderful experience we’ve had working with Kraus-Anderson.
+We get to reach out into the local community and develop strong relationships with diverse partners.”

 – Fairview Health Services, Mark Eustis, CEO, University of Minnesota Amplatz Children’s Hospital, Minneapolis, MN, MEDA Project of the Year (2010)